7-story building shaped like a basket is Longaberger's Home Office, Newark,Ohio.

 We'd like to think that job satisfaction was higher than normal at Longaberger's.
 After all, no matter how menial your daily labors or how incompetent your boss, you still worked in a giant basket.

-The entire region around Newark is remains basket-happy, thanks to the Longabergers.
-The World's Largest Apple Basket -- over 29 feet tall -- stands at the Longaberger Homestead in Frazeysburg.
+The entire region around Newark is remains basket-happy, a legacy of the now long-gone Longabergers.
+The World's Largest Apple Basket -- over 29 feet tall -- stands at the original Longaberger Homestead in Frazeysburg.
 It was hand-woven from hardwood maple in 1999.
 It's become an even better photo op since it was augmented with giant fake apples.

-In nearby Dresden, on Main St. and 5th, you'll find the old HQ still standing, a house-sized picnic basket -- 23-ft. tall and 48-ft. long.
+In nearby Dresden, on Main Street and 5th, you'll find the old HQ still standing, a house-sized picnic basket -- 23 feet tall and 48 feet long.
 This huge basket was the first architectural creation of the Longaberger juggernaut.
 To get there you'll probably cross Dave Longaberger Avenue.

 The Big Easter Basket up in Lorain -- on the shore of Lake Erie on West Erie Avenue -- is not a Longaberger creation, and it is a tad amateurish when compared to the other big baskets.
-Still, at 9 ft. high and 10 ft. wide, it suggests that big baskets have something to do with the soul of Ohio, not just the market-savviness of the Longaberger Basket Company.
+Still, at 9 feet high and 10 feet wide, it suggests that big baskets have had something to do with the soul of Ohio, not just the brand awareness of the Longaberger Basket Company.
 [Note: Giant eggs are placed in the Lorain basket, but only between Palm Sunday and Easter Sunday.]